Purpose

 APPENDhint.LOAD DATA /*+ PARALLEL(4) APPEND */ INFILE '/home/admin/a.csv' INTO TABLE t;Example 3: Import a CSV file.

-Import all columns of the
+Import all columns from the

 test1.csvfile.load data /*+ direct(true,0) parallel(2)*/ from files( location = "data/csv", format = ( type = 'csv', field_delimiter = ',', parse_header = true, skip_blank_lines = true ), pattern = 'test1.csv') into table t1;Read the

-c1andc2columns of thetest1.csvfile in thedata/csvdirectory and import them to thecol1andcol2columns of thet1table.load data /*+ direct(true,0) parallel(2)*/ from ( select c1, c2 from files( location = 'data/csv' format = ( type = 'csv', field_delimiter = ',', parse_header = true, skip_blank_lines = true ), pattern = 'test1.csv')) into table t1 (col1, col2);
+c1andc2columns from thetest1.csvfile in thedata/csvdirectory and import them to thecol1andcol2columns of thet1table.load data /*+ direct(true,0) parallel(2)*/ from ( select c1, c2 from files( location = 'data/csv' format = ( type = 'csv', field_delimiter = ',', parse_header = true, skip_blank_lines = true ), pattern = 'test1.csv')) into table t1 (col1, col2);

 Example 4: Import a PARQUET file.